agamm/unbug/README.md

    - Build command: `npm i`
    - Start command: `npm run start`

    d.
-Open 'advanced' and click 'Add Secrete File' upload your secret .pem file.
+Open 'advanced' and click 'Add Secrete File' upload your secret .pem file, also add the PRIVATE_KEY secret as an env var.
    e.
 Deploy (it should not work yet because we need to configure the .evn file)

 4. Now let's fix the webhook url, if you use render copy your url and insert it into the .env file and upload it as a secret file again.
 5. It should deploy it again automatically after adding the valid .env file.
 6. Go back to the application page and add the new render url as the webhook url.
-7. Go to your app page and check that it is installed on a repo you want to have unbug active.
+7. Go to your app page and check that it is installed on a repo you want to have unbug active ("Install tab").
 8. Create a pull request on that repo and check if you get results!

+Happy coding!

 ### Extra